kaushalchugh/kaushalchugh/README.md

 ### Hi there 👋
+## Namaste 🙏
 <!--
 **kaushalchugh/kaushalchugh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+- Here are some ideas to get you started:
 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...